developeronly/cli-libraries/README.md

     java -jar path/to/the/generated/jar/file fileUrl location

 The file will get downloaded and on successful download console will print the message likewise.

+# TODO
+ - `Logic for pausing, resuming and stoping downloading a file is implemented and test cases are written for the same.
+But it's not interactive yet.`
+ - `Need to implement be some kind of listeners like onPause, onStop, onResume and onProgress...`
+ - `Threading mechanism can be better than this.
+Like wait, notify, notifyAll while pausing and other operations`
+ - `Thread pool can be use to download multiple files.
+Showing each one's progress is the real challenge i guess.`
+ - `And many more`
+ - `Please add your suggestions and review's by raising issues.`